blackdwarf/core-docs/docs/core-concepts/core-sdk/cli/dotnet-install-script.md

 (e.g. 1.0.0-13232).
 If omitted, it will default to the first global.json found in the hierarchy above the folder the script is invoked in that contains the `sdkVersion` property and if that is not present it will use Latest.

+You can also use this script to get the SDK or shared runtime debug binaries with debug symbols by using the `--debug` argument.
+If you do not do this on first install and realize you do need debug symbols later on, you can re-run the script with this argument and the version of the bits you installed.

 ## Options
 Options are different between script implementations.